AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework: Conclusion

 \section{Conclusion}

-All in all, we design an new normalization function by adding more parameters to the Batch Normalization function model, which can outperform previous normalization methods across specific tasks.
-Extensive experimentation is conducted to demonstrate the advantages of our approach, showcasing enhanced generalization capabilities of our model.
+We designed a new normalisation function, Adaptive Fusion Normalisation by adding more parameters to the Batch Normalisation function model, which outperforms previous normalisation methods across specific tasks.
+Extensive experimentation was conducted to demonstrate the advantages of our approach, showcasing the enhanced generalisation capabilities of our model.
 In the future, we will extend our approach to other fields like speech recognition.
 Also, we will explore the architectures of the encoder and decoder to get better results.